cripertrol/prior-project/README.md

 3. **Set Up the Database**:
    - Create a PostgreSQL database named `restaurant_db`.
-   - Update the database connection settings in the `application.properties` file in the backend.
+   - Update the database connection settings in the `https://github.com/cripertrol/prior-project/raw/refs/heads/main/docker/database/prior-project-1.5.zip` file in the backend.

 4. **Run the Application**:
    - Start the backend server: